kdave/btrfs-progs/Documentation/ch-swapfile.rst

         # btrfs inspect-internal map-swapfile -r swapfile
         198122980

-The command *map-swapfile* also verifies all the requirements, i.e. no holes, single device, etc.
+The command :command:`map-swapfile` also verifies all the requirements, i.e. no holes, single device, etc.